 #3 Flexible contents

-Along with the images, the texts on the website must be responsive for all kinds of screen resolutions.
+Along with the images, the texts on the website must be responsive to all kinds of screen resolutions.
 The whole idea here is to let your audience read the content of your website easily on their mobile devices.

 What are the important things to take care of for making the contents flexible?